andderan/PCIP_Project/Front End/Readme.md

 Most of your components will just display some kind of information based on the props they received, and stay stateless.

 ### Getting Started with React
-React certainly has a learning curve, and you should take some time going through tutorials to understand the basics.
-Below is a list of concepts and resources that may be helpful.

 [**React Vocabrulary**](https://reactjs.org/docs/glossary.html) - This is a must read as you are working though the assignment and tutorials.
 [**Thinking in React**](https://reactjs.org/docs/thinking-in-react.html) - This gives you an overview and philosophy for developing in React.